 Once the new feature is written, tested, and documented, it’s time to release it to our users.

-And this is my favourite part.
+And this is my favorite part.

-We get to write blogs and social media posts about it, I get to talk to customers and prospects about it, showing off all the hard work of the team.
+We get to write blogs and social media posts about it, and I get to talk to customers and prospects about it, showing off all the hard work of the team.

 Then the process starts over.
 Extending and building on a system that I’m so proud of and that I’ve seen grow from day one.

 So if you’ve got any ideas…I’d love to hear them.
 Or if you would like to dive straight into an OpenCRM system and take a look around, click the free trial button in our top menu or directly below.

 Want to take it for a test ride?

 Nothing compares to trying out a piece of kit for yourself.
 Click to sign up for a free trial and see if OpenCRM has the look and feel (as well as the features and functionality) that you're looking for.try it out

 Before I got my start in the tech industry as part of Apple’s UK Mac launch team, I was a professional drummer (notice I didn’t say musician).
 But once I got in, I was hooked and I’ve been involved in the tech industry, primarily software development, for over 35 years.
 I founded this company and I now have the enviable title of System Architect (as well as Managing Director) here at OpenCRM.